Deruago/DeamerExamples/README.md

 # Deamer Project Example repository

-This repository serves as example repo for the Deamer project.
+This repository serves as example repo for the [Deamer project](https://github.com/Deruago/theDeamerProject).

-This repository will contain examples ranging from:
+This repository will contain examples and tutorials ranging from:

 - Simple small examples
 - Tutorials